Siouxland Forecast: May 16, 2020

 And tonight we are looking at those showers continuing with some thunderstorms possible in parts of Siouxland as we fall to a low of 51 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 6 and 10 to see how much rain we could tonight along with your full extended forecast.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see how much rain we could tonight along with your full extended forecast.